Understanding the Link Between Traumatic Brain Injury (TBI) and Addiction in Athletes

 Call 24/7: (800) 714-0340

-By collecting data with highly specialized software that measures brain activity, Pure Recovery examines the structure, function and physiology of the brain to create personalized protocols that restore the brain to normal functioning, even years after an injury occurs.
+By leveraging highly specialized software that measures brain activity, we examine the structure, function, and physiology of the brain to create personalized protocols.
+These protocols are designed to restore normal brain functioning, even years after an injury, ensuring each athlete can return to peak mental and physical performance.

-Some of the advanced tools we use include:
+Some of the advanced tools we utilize include:

-• 3D live action multimedia feedback linked to the client’s brain
+• 3D live action multimedia feedback linked directly to the client’s brain activity

 Pure Recovery Intensive Brain Health Program

-Our world-class multi-disciplinary medical practice offers wellness, nutrition, orthopedics, internal medicine, holistic psychiatry, executive physicals, infusions for brain wellness and more on campus.
+Our world-class, multi-disciplinary medical practice offers many services including wellness, nutrition, orthopedics, internal medicine, holistic psychiatry, executive physicals, and infusions for brain wellness.
+Our renowned cognitive neuroscience experts are committed to building resilience, regaining cognitive function, and training the brain for effective relapse prevention and maximizing the mind’s potential.

-• Counseling with cognitive and motivational interventions used to help clients embrace their treatment plan and create healthy goals for the future
+• – Personalized counseling utilizing cognitive and motivational interventions to help clients fully engage with their treatment plan and establish healthy future goals.

-• Holistic diet and exercise programs to heal the mind and body and return them to optimal states of overall wellbeing
+• – Comprehensive holistic diet and exercise programs designed to heal both mind and body, restoring them to optimal health.

 Call us toll-free at (800) 714-0340 to find out more about our Traumatic Brain Injury TBI and Addiction Treatment Program in southern California.